Which Far Right? White Spremacy or Islamic Supremacy?

 This is where you get to with Grievance Politics that has infested Labour.
 Not that grievances shouldn’t be exposed, but that bigot Owen will be very selective about which he exposes, erring on the side of not exposing grievances by Islam, and conjuring up grievances even when there are none to be found.

-For all Robinson’s antics, his ‘reporting’ actually has more credibility that Owen’s.
+For all Robinson’s antics, his ‘reporting’ actually has more credibility than Owen’s.
 That is deeply worrying, that an activist like Robinson that shouts about genuine grievances is an outcast that’s driven out of social media, while Owen Jones is, to a vocal yet gullible number on the left, is a heroic voice for the underdog.
 You won’t find much from Owen Jones on FGM (though he endorses “my newspaper’s campaign” – hardly a campaign, but rather too few articles); and when he writes about homophobia he won’t comment how much more of it there is in Muslim communities – because, of course, that would make him a racist … against a political religious far right homophobic ideology.

 Killers for Religion and Atheism?